PatrickL546/osu-scripts-for-replays/README.md

 # About The Project
-I wanted a way to download files from beatmap ID but cannot find a way so I made scripts for it
+I wanted a way to download files from beatmap ID and get Beatmapsets ID from replays but cannot find scripts online so I made scripts for it

 # Requirements
  - Python 3.8.0+ (https://www.python.org/)